thelastpickle/cassandra-reaper/src/docs/content/docs/configuration/authentication.md

 - Any user has no roles assigned

 This ensures that weak or incomplete authentication configurations are caught early.

+## Conditional User Configuration

+Reaper supports conditional configuration of additional users through environment variables and Docker configuration scripts.
+This approach allows you to:

+- **Always configure the primary admin user** via `REAPER_AUTH_USER` and `REAPER_AUTH_PASSWORD` (required)
+- **Optionally configure a read-only user** by setting both `REAPER_READ_USER` and `REAPER_READ_USER_PASSWORD` environment variables

+### How It Works

+The read-only user is configured dynamically at container startup:

+1. If both `REAPER_READ_USER` and `REAPER_READ_USER_PASSWORD` are set to non-empty values, a read-only user with the `["user"]` role is automatically added to the configuration
+2. If either variable is empty or unset, no read-only user is configured
+3. This prevents environment variable resolution errors while maintaining security

+### Benefits

+- **No mandatory unused environment variables**: You don't need to set empty values for unused users
+- **Flexible deployment**: Same Docker image can be used with or without read-only users
+- **Security by default**: Empty or missing credentials don't create weak authentication points

 ## User Roles